cf-convention/cf-convention.github.io/rules.md

 <p>All versions of the standard and conformance document should be kept available online, with their github issues and a history of changes.</p>

-## Additional rules relating to the CF dat model
+## Additional rules relating to the CF data model

 <p>The CF data model will guide the development of CF by providing a framework for ensuring that proposed changes fit into CF in a logical way, rather than just a pragmatic one.